Who needs Dunkin Donuts, when you’ve got Deez Donuts?

 Now-a-days it’s become a competition to see who can pack the most sugar, cream, dough, and whatever ‘crack-like’ substances we can in to the MOST ‘instagramable’ creations possible.
 Every, and I mean EVERY coffee shop I know of has a case FULL of indulgent treats singing siren songs, beckoning their patrons to purchase them.

 However, the culture of ‘every bite has to be epic’ is hurting us in more ways that just our pant size.
 According to one NCBI review of numerous studies has an adverse affect on long-term physical health, including spikes blood sugar, inflammation, anxiety, depression, and lack of mental focus.

 So what then Christen?
 Are you saying we should eliminate donuts?
 What’s next, ‘joy….puppies?!’
 The answer is nope.
 I’m just wondering if we can shift from indulgent and harmful to delicious and healing.
 I’m wondering if we can challenge some of the great culinary minds of the present to stretch beyond what they’ve known, into a future ‘Tesla’ of health.

 That’s what I’ve attempted to do with today’s recipe.
-Adding Collagen to any recipe would help with hair, skin, nails, gut, joint and ligament pain.
-But in addition to THOSE benefits, these donuts are WARM, DELICIOUS, and each only 105 Calories (thats including the butter/Swerve sprinkle at the end), have 6 grams of protein, 19 reparative amino acids, healthy/healing saturated fats, and ½ a daily serving of collagen, and less than 1g of sugar per donut!!
+Adding collagen to any recipe would help with hair/skin/nails, digestive health, joint and ligament pain (see all of Collagen’s Benefits).
+But in addition to THOSE benefits, these donuts are WARM, DELICIOUS, and each only 105 Calories (that’s including the butter/Swerve sprinkle at the end), have 6 grams of protein, 19 reparative amino acids, (see: Is Collagen a Complete Protein?), healthy/healing saturated fats, and ½ a daily serving of collagen, and less than 1g of sugar per donut!!

 Give them a whirl and let me know what you think!